rchain/legaldocs/2020 Annual Meeting/candidate_statements.md

 <img src="https://github.com/rchain/www.rchain.coop/blob/master/assets/leadership/rao-b.jpg" width="300"> [LinkedIn](https://www.linkedin.com/in/vraobhamidipati/)

-My name is Rao Bhamidipati.
-I have been involed with RChain since the 2018 Governance conference in Seattle.
-Since July 2019, I engaged more deeply with Rchain in turning the project around, delivering the platform technology and several other strategic initiatives, including:
+I am Rao Bhamidipati.
+I have been involved with RChain since the 2018 Governance conference in Seattle.
+Starting in July 2019, I engaged deeply with Rchain in turning the project around, delivering the platform technology and several other strategic initiatives, including:

 - Sustained the technical development momentum with developers from the community when the funds ran out and the previous developer team left en masse.
 - Successfully delivered the mainnet in February 2020 in spite of challenging circumstances and continue to manage the technology delivery program with improved features and quality.
 I do the technical update part of the community debriefs on Wednesdays.